Nerwyn/android-tv-card/README.md

 ## Keyboard input with ADB

 You can use the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) with this card to send text to your Android TV.
-Create a buton named `keyboard` to do so.
+Create a button named `keyboard` to do so.
 Clicking on it will create a text prompt in which you can enter the text which you wish to send.
 It is highly recommended that you also create keys for `delete` and `enter` so you can easily delete the text you send and quickly search using it.

 ```yaml
 type: custom:android-tv-card